LiorZ/hdac8_thesis/thesis.rst

 ..

 	These short simulations validate our initial assumption that *2v5w* is the best candidate for a template.
 ..
-ORA: I would change the legend to what you write in the tables below: this is clearer: "These simulations used the same values as simulation #2, except for….]
+ORA: I would change the legend to what you write in the tables below: this is clearer: "These simulations used the same values as simulation #2, except for ...

 Scoring function
 .................